wigig-tools/qd-interpreter/README.md

 <img src="docs/img/RawSSBeforeConfigure.png" alt="drawing">

-We can see that the MPCs different reflections order are hard to distinguish and that the nodes the nodes PAAs are barely visible.
+We can see that the MPCs different reflections order are hard to distinguish and that the nodes PAAs are barely visible.

-The NIST Q-D interpreter can be used for a wide variety of scenario (indoor, outdoors, all variable in size) and thus, it's needed to configure the nodes, PAAs and MPCs visualization when first launching a scenario.
+The NIST Q-D interpreter can be used for a wide variety of scenario (indoor, outdoors, all variable in size) and thus requires an initial configuration of the nodes, PAAs, and MPCs visualization when first launching a scenario.

 To do so, one must select the `Visualization Tweak` tab in the GUI.